-- the qualified arborist securing to the tree and detaching from the crane before it comes under load,
+- (a) the qualified arborist securing to the tree and detaching from the crane before it comes under load;

-- using a second crane,
+- (b) using a second crane;

-- using an aerial lift device, or
+- (c) using an aerial lift device; or

-- using an adjacent tree.
+- (d) using an adjacent tree.

-- 5.7.11.9.2 When the qualified arborist is attached to the crane with a suspended load, the total weight shall not exceed 50 percent of the load capacity for the radius and configuration of the crane.
+5.7.11.9.1-2 When the qualified arborist is attached to the crane with a suspended load, the total weight shall not exceed 50 percent of the load capacity for the radius and configuration of the crane.

-- 5.7.11.9.3 The qualified arborist shall descend to the ground as soon as they have determined that the piece is detached from the tree and that it is safe to do so. - 5.7.12 The qualified arborist shall estimate the weight of the tree section to be suspended prior to cutting the section.
+5.7.11.9.2-3 The qualified arborist shall descend to the ground as soon as he/she hasthey have determined that the piece is detached from the tree and that it is safe to do so.

+5.7.12\The qualified arborist shall estimate the weight of the tree section to be suspended prior to cutting the section.
 The load weight estimate shall be communicated to the crane operator.
-After the pick is complete, the crane operator should verify, compare, and communicate the actual weight to the qualified arborist.
+After the pick is complete, the crane operator should verify, compare, and communicate the estimated\actual weight to the qualified arborist.
 A green log weight chart (as shown in Annex E, Weight of Green Logs) shall be available to the crew.
-The suspended load should not exceed 75 percent of the load chart capacity of the crane. - 5.7.13 Radio communication between the qualified arborist and qualified crane operator shall be used during blind picks.
-Radio communication shall be hands free.
+The suspended load should not exceed 75 percent of the load chart capacity of the crane.

+5.7.13\Radio communication between the qualified arborist and qualified crane operator shall be used during blind picks.
+Radio communication shall be handsfree.